-12. Student to Faculty Ratio
+I2.
+Student to Faculty Ratio

-Report the Fall 2023 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional facult plus 1/3 part time).
-In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level students.
+Report the Fall 2023 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level students.